How To Design A Website: A Cincinnati Web Designer's Step-by-Step Process

 - Sitemap (for SEO and navigation)

-Designing a website becomes lot easier when you adhere to this framework.
+Designing a website becomes much easier when you adhere to this framework.
+You can see this structure in action on projects like EBS Global Solutions and EB Homes Painting.

 Step 6: Prioritize Mobile